House Bill 40 and Senate Bill 38: Alaska Naturopathic Health Care Reform

 Limit access to healthcare - particularly in rural areas.

-HB91 establishes a clear scope of practice for naturopathic doctors which reflects their education and training.
-Among other things, the bill allows licensed practitioners to perform minor office procedures (examples include sutures, wart removal, IUD placement and removal), and issue vitamins, minerals and non-controlled substance prescription medications.
+HB 40 and SB 38 establishes a clear scope of practice for naturopathic doctors which reflects their education and training.
+Among other things, the bills allow licensed practitioners to perform minor office procedures (examples include sutures, wart removal, IUD placement and removal), and issue vitamins, minerals and non-controlled substance prescription medications.

 Allowing naturopathic doctors to practice the full scope of their training will increase the number of primary care providers in Alaska.
 This will improve healthcare access and address the shortage of primary care providers in the state.